Pork barrel: Examples

-An early example of pork barrel politics in the United States was the Bonus Bill of 1817, which was introduced by Democrat John C. Calhoun to construct highways linking the Eastern and Southern United States to its Western frontier using the earnings bonus from the Second Bank of the United States.
+An early example of pork barrel politics in the United States was the Bonus Bill of 1817, which was introduced by Democratic-Republican John C. Calhoun to construct highways linking the Eastern and Southern United States to its Western frontier using the earnings bonus from the Second Bank of the United States.
 Calhoun argued for it using general welfare and post-roads clauses of the United States Constitution.
 Although he approved of the economic development goal, President James Madison vetoed the bill as unconstitutional.

 One of the most famous alleged pork-barrel projects was the Big Dig in Boston, Massachusetts.
 The Big Dig was a project to relocate an existing 3.5 mi section of the Interstate Highway System underground.
 The official planning phase started in 1982; the construction was done between 1991 and 2006, and the project concluded on December 31, 2007.
 It ended up costing US$14.6 billion, or over US$4 billion per mile.
 Tip O'Neill (D-Mass), after whom one of the Big Dig tunnels was named, pushed to have the Big Dig funded by the federal government while he was the speaker of the United States House of Representatives.

 During the 2008 United States presidential election campaign, the Gravina Island Bridge (also known as the "Bridge to Nowhere") in Alaska was cited as an example of pork barrel spending.
 The bridge, pushed for by Republican Senator Ted Stevens, was projected to cost $398 million and would connect the island's 50 residents and the Ketchikan International Airport to Revillagigedo Island and Ketchikan.

 Pork-barrel projects, which differ from earmarks, are added to the federal budget by members of the appropriation committees of the United States Congress.
 This allows the delivery of federal funds to the local district or state of the appropriation committee member, often accommodating major campaign contributors.
 To a certain extent, a member of Congress is judged by their ability to deliver funds to their constituents.
 The Chairman and the ranking member of the United States Senate Committee on Appropriations are in a position to deliver significant benefits to their states.
 Researchers Anthony Fowler and Andrew B. Hall claim that this still does not account for the high reelection rates of incumbent representatives in American legislatures.
 Former Hawaii Senator Daniel Inouye described himself as "the No. 1 earmarks guy in the U.S. Congress".
 Inouye regularly passed earmarks for funding in the state of Hawaii including military and transportation spending.